papermoonio/polkadot-mkdocs/policies/cookie-policy.md

 ## Types of Cookies

-**Session Cookies -** Session cookies are stored temporarily on the memory of your computer or other devices while visiting the Website and are erased once you close your browser.
+**Session Cookies** - Session cookies are stored temporarily on the memory of your computer or other devices while visiting the Website and are erased once you close your browser.

-**Persistent Cookies -** Persistent cookies are stored for a predetermined amount of time, which varies from cookie to cookie.
+**Persistent Cookies** - Persistent cookies are stored for a predetermined amount of time, which varies from cookie to cookie.
 Persistent cookies are stored longer than the session cookies but ultimately expire after some predetermined time.
 They help us understand whether or not you have previously visited the Website.

-**First-Party Cookies -** set directly by the Website or its subdomains.
+**First-Party Cookies** - set directly by the Website or its subdomains.

-**Third-Party Cookies -** set by external websites and other third parties not managed by us, such as other processors (as described in the Privacy Policy) or other technology partners.
+**Third-Party Cookies** - set by external websites and other third parties not managed by us, such as other processors (as described in the Privacy Policy) or other technology partners.

-## How do we use Cookies?
+## How Do We Use Cookies?

 !!!note
     The following list is merely for illustrative purposes and is not intended to be exhaustive.

 - Authenticating you as a user on the Website, keeping your login session active, and remembering how you prefer to store your login information on the Website or otherwise in connection with your use of the Services.